-Right now, one of the most discussed trends is that of data - big data, small data, data analytics, predictive data.
+One of the most discussed trends is that of data - big data, small data, data analytics, predictive data.
 It’s all relevant, it’s all important and it should be on all our radars.
 Data is constantly growing and, as it does, we are finding new ways to harness it and fulfill our potential.
-Within this, two significant themes emerge which we shall explore here:

 Using data to improve your current awareness service

-Email technology means the ability to track email newsletter opens and clicks is as much the norm now for Librarians as it is for Marketers.
-Email tracking now enables us to see, on a recipient by recipient basis, just who is opening our emails, when they are opening them and whether they are clicking through to the links that we send them.
-Whilst it’s great having this information, the true skill comes into play with regards to interpreting what it all means.
+Email technology means we have the ability to track email newsletter opens and clicks and is as useful for information professionals, as business development specialists.
+We can see on a recipient by recipient basis, who is opening our emails, when they are opening them and whether they are clicking through to the links that we send them.
+We need to work out how to use this data to our advantage.

 Looking at your click rate (the percentage of those who click through to your links having opened your email) will enable you to determine the relevancy of the content you are sending to your end users.
 If this is consistently lower than you would like it then it may be that you need to spend some time meeting with your end users, sitting in on their own meetings and so forth in order to better determine the data they need.

 Analysing this email data supports you delivering the best possible content to your users on a consistent basis.
-You can then use this data at a later date when it comes to demonstrating the need for your library budget (1) by showing the number of users who are engaging with your service and how they are using it.
+You can then use the information extrapolated from this data at a later date when it comes to demonstrating the need for your library budget by showing the number of users who are engaging with your service and how they are using it.

-The growing world of information means that more data is becoming available to us, presenting great opportunity to provide your end users with that extra titbit of knowledge to give them the competitive edge.
-However, it also presents great challenge when it comes to managing and harnessing the potential power of such data.
-Though, if anyone can do it, it’s the Librarian.
+We are in the midst of an infodemic which presents both a threat and an opportunity.
+We have to search smarter to provide end users with that extra titbit of knowledge to give them the competitive edge.
+It's a challenge when it comes to managing and harnessing the potential power of such data.
+Though, if anyone can do it, it’s the librarian.